SayedHawas/DEPI_2024_ALX2_SWD5_G1/README.md

 LINQ Qeury Providers (LINQ Models):-
 --------------------------------------------------------------------------------------------------------
 1)LINQ To XML         For XML Document

-2)LINQ to SQL         For SQL DataBase (Only SQL) 3)LINQ To Objects     For Object Data in Memory
+2)LINQ to SQL         For SQL DataBase (Only SQL)

+3)LINQ To Objects     For Object Data in Memory

 4)LINQ To Entities    For Entities

-5)LINQ To DataSets    For DataSets   (Data source in Memory Not collection but DataSource)
+5)LINQ To DataSets    For DataSets

 LINQ Principles:-